tyrchen/jobs/contents/pages/aboutme.markdown

 But that's not all.
 For every company I worked with, I held a founder's mind and attitude.
 Not only did I make the jobs done well, I also tried to make the team better and the life easier.
 I desired to make and create.

-How can a insignificant engineer make any visible changes?
+How can an insignificant engineer make any visible changes?
 You may wonder.

 Here's a real story.
 In SLT of Juniper, we have an awesome embedded operating system called ScreenOS.
 It is not well documented internally, only the gurus of the ScreenOS team knows the detail of the code.
 In 2006, after joining Juniper for over 1 year, I got the chance to take a training in sunnyvale.
 I tried my best to learn from the gurus, to keep every piece of notes in the day, and to summarize what I learned during the night.
 2 or 3 month later, I wrote two documents, over 100 pages in total, describing almost every important scenarios and underlying ideas of the code.
 They greatly reduce the learning curve for not only the new hires but also the not-so-guru engineers.
 The VP of core security at the time, [Paul Gacek](http://www.linkedin.com/in/paulgacek) praised me for "make it easy" in one of all-hands meetings.